Whistleblower Protections for Employees of Government Contractors and Grantees

 NDAA Protected Whistleblowing

-The scope of protected whistleblowing under the NDAA whistleblower protection provision is far broader than the scope of protected conduct under the False Claims Act.
+The scope of protected whistleblowing under the NDAA whistleblower protection law is far broader than the scope of protected conduct under the False Claims Act.
 Under the NDAA whistleblower protection provisions, protected conduct includes the disclosure of information that the employee reasonably believes is evidence of:

 - Gross mismanagement of a federal contract or grant, which is “a management action or inaction which creates a substantial risk of significant adverse impact upon the agency’s ability to accomplish its mission.”
 Kavanagh v.
 Merit Systems Protection Board, 176 F. App’x 133, 135 (Fed.
 Cir.
 April 10, 2006) (citing White v.
 Department of the Air Force, 63 M.S.P.R.
 90, 95 (1994));